noelnamai/machine-learning/README.md

-# sebaba:
+# Sebaba

 ## About

-Implementation of popular Machine Learning algorithms using Python (NumPy)[https://numpy.org/] library.
+Implementation of popular Machine Learning algorithms using Python [NumPy](https://numpy.org/) library.

 ## Table of Contents